devnull-cz/c-prog-lang/modules/home-assignments/linked-list.md

 # :wrench: Linked list

-Declare a structure that will form a simple linked list and will hold an integer as a value.
-The program will be run with a single argument specifying how many items the list will have.
+Declare a structure that forms a simple linked list and holds an integer as a value.
+The program is executed with a single argument specifying how many items the list will have.

-Allocate a new structure and insert into the head (global variable).
-Each new item will have its value incremented by one.
+Allocate a new structure and insert values into the head (global variable).
+Each new list item will have its value incremented by one.

 Aside from the value itself, each node needs to hold a pointer to the next structure in the list.
 The last node has the next pointer set as `NULL`.

-Once the list is complete, print its value by traversing its items from head to end.
+Once the list is completed, print its value by traversing its items from the head to its end.

 ```
 $ ./a.out